About the courses

 Learners examine the management of organisations and, in particular, the process of decision-making in a dynamic external environment.

 The Business Studies AS Level and A Level will be tutored a minimum one evening a week, with additional work set, at the FCV International Football Academy Study Centre.
 The players will study towards the AS Level Business Studies exam and on successful completion of this, will then progress towards the full A level.

 All players wishing to take the AS and A Level Business Studies course would be subject to an assessment and selection process, taking into consideration previous examinations grades.

 AS and A Levels Through Distance Learning

-Through the National Extension College, the Academy can offer the opportunity to take alternative AS and A level qualifications.
-The NEC have been supporting learning for 50 years, both UK based and overseas students will register and study directly with the NEC via an online/distance basis, with FCV International Football Academy staff also on hand to help and offer guidance.
+Through the National Extension College, the academy can offer the opportunity to take alternative AS and A level qualifications.
+The NEC have been supporting learning for 50 years for both UK based and overseas students, who will register and study directly with the NEC via an online/distance basis, with FCV International Football Academy staff also on hand to help and offer guidance.